Psychology: B.A.

 Learning Outcomes

-- Students will be able to use scientific reasoning and methodology to interpret psychological and behavioral phenomena, including demonstrating psychology information literacy.
+- Research/Ethics - Students will be able to apply scientific reasoning and ethical principles to design or evaluate psychological research.